 Students who sign out prior to 11:30 a.m. will be considered as absent for the day.
-Students who leave school early or arrive late, must sign in or out with the appropriate attendance officer in accordance with the acceptable reasons as outlined above for excused absences.
-Notes for early excusal or late arrival must be submitted to the attendance clerk 24 hours in advance except for emergencies.
+Students who leave school early or arrive late, must sign in or out with the appropriate attendance officer in accordance with the following acceptable reasons.
+Notes for early dismissal or late arrival must be submitted to the attendance secretary.